Royal Palace of Aranjuez: Dormitorio del Rey (King's bedroom)

 The Empire style wooden bed is mahogany with bronze applications.
 The vault was frescoed by Jacopo Amigoni and Bartolomé Rusca, highlighting in them allegories of Peace, Justice and Abundance made by Bartolomé Rusca.
 On the bed is a canvas of christ Cristo en la Cruz by Anton Raphael Mengs of 1761.
-Also a canvas of 1825 the Madonna and Child by José de Madrazo Agudo.
+Also a canvas of 1825 the Madonna and Child by José de Madrazo y Agudo.
 This room adjoins a small hall.

 Salón de espejos (Mirrors's room)

 The room is called Salón de espejos because its walls are decorated completely with mirrors from the La Granja de San Ildefonso's factory.
 The hall was used as a dressing room for King Charles IV.
 The ceiling is frescoed in Pompeian style, done by Juan de Mata Duque around 1803.

 Salón árabe (Moorish room)

-This hall was made for Queen Isabel II between 1847 and 1851, decorated with a Moorish fantasy (neo-Nasrid) based in mozarabs, similar to the Sala de Dos Hermanas of the Alhambra in Granada.
+This hall was made for Queen Isabella II between 1847 and 1851, decorated with a Moorish fantasy (neo-Nasrid) based in mozarabs, similar to the Sala de Dos Hermanas of the Alhambra in Granada.
 Work by Rafael Contreras Muñoz, along with the Gabinete de Porcelana, are the two most admired sights.
 Its furniture consists of a porcelain central table and a bronze and crystal lamp.
 It was used as a smoking room mainly for men.
 The decoration of the walls is made of brightly colored plaster work.